 What Are Color Standards and What Are the Different Types?

 Oftentimes, especially in commercial applications, colors are generated via the mixture of other colors, rather than natively producing the color on its own.
 This is mostly due to cost-related factors.
 Consider for a moment that home printers, typically, only contain ink for cyan, magenta, yellow, and black.
 All other colors you may see on your printed page are the result of a combination of those base colors.

 Which frameworks set the standard for color production, regardless of whether its via printers, monitors, or cameras?
-The answer lies in color standards, which relate directly to standardized color gamuts.
+The answer lies in color standards, which relate directly to standardized color gamut.
 With that in mind, common color standards include sRGB, Adobe RGB, NTSC, EBU, and DCI-P3.

 sRGB is the most commonly found color standard around.
 From cameras to monitors and televisions, it is guaranteed that you have encountered sRGB at some point in the past.
 That said, sRGB is popular for a reason.
-Its input and output experiences very little lag time and/or discrepancies.
+Its input and output experience very little lag time and/or discrepancies.
 These benefits lead sRGB to become as widespread as it currently is.